-Safe Kids Coalition Works to Keep Kids Safe: The Gainesville-Hall County Safe Kids Coalition, led by NGMC, is part of the National Safe Kids Campaign, the first and only national organization dedicated solely to the prevention of unintentional childhood injury, which is the nation's number one killer of children ages 14 and under.
-This program provides affordable safety equipment such as car seats, bike helmets, and life jackets to area children in need.
+Safe Kids Coalition Works to Keep Kids Safe: The Gainesville-Hall County Safe Kids Coalition, led by GAINESVILLE/HALL NGMC, is part of the National Safe Kids Campaign, the first and only national organization dedicated solely to the prevention of unintentional childhood injury, which is the nation's number one killer of children ages 14 and younger.
+This program provides affordable safety equipment such as car seats and bike helmets to area children in need.
 Working with a coalition made up of law enforcement, area schools, community volunteers and others, Safe Kids provides educational materials and programs that teach children and their parents how to avoid accidents and injuries.
-Safe Kids continued the work of injury prevention for families in the Hall County community in 2014 thanks to the support of MCF and the Healthy Journey Campaign.
+Safe Kids continued the work of injury prevention for families in the Hall County community in 2013 thanks to the support of MCF and the Healthy Journey Campaign.

-In FY14, members of the Gainesville-Hall County Safe Kids Coalition provided over 352 programs and events that reached an estimated 59,000 children and their family members, teachers and caregivers.
-Through these programs, over 4,695 safety devices were distributed to families who were in need of them.
+In FY13, members of the Gainesville-Hall County Safe Kids Coalition provided more than 367 programs and events that reached an estimated 58,000 children and their family members, teachers and caregivers.
+Through these programs, more than 3,241 safety devices were distributed to families who were in need of them.

-Prescription Drug Abuse Program: As part of a community focused effort to reduce prescription drug abuse, NGMC has instituted specialized prescription medication guidelines with particular focus in the Emergency Room.
+Prescription Drug Abuse Program: As part of a community focused effort to reduce prescription drug abuse, NGMC has instituted specialized prescription medication guidelines with particular focus in the Emergency Department.
 There is a national epidemic of prescription narcotic abuse.
 With this in mind, NGMC put into place new policies and protocols to assist in the management and tracking of ED narcotic use and prescriptions.
 This is in compliance with state and nationwide efforts to save lives.
 Good News Clinics is a partner in this effort as well, and it will soon be expanded into NGPG's urgent care centers.

-NGMC also partners with the Drug Free Coalition of Hall County locally as well as the Medical Association of Georgia's "Think About it Campaign."
+NGMC is also partnering with the Drug Free Coalition of Hall County locally as well as the Medical Association of Georgia's "Think About it Campaign."
 The "Think About It" Campaign for the education about and prevention of prescription drug abuse is a project sponsored by the Medical Association of Georgia Foundation.
-"Think About It" is composed of three comprehensive initiatives: development of a statewide comprehensive drug policy; safe storage and disposal of prescription drugs; and education for both the public and professionals about the dangers of and prevention of prescription drug abuse.
-The "Think About It" Campaign is working with a broad range of organizations including medical specialty societies, the State Board of Medical Examiners, the Georgia Board of Pharmacy, the Georgia Pharmacy Association, the GBI, other law enforcement agencies, schools, and religious, civic, and social organizations to further educate and create programs to help eradicate prescription drug abuse across our state.
-NGMC's ER medical director, a board member, physicians and other ER staff are heavily involved in these efforts.
-NGMC has hosted speakers on the topic and currently has posters and brochures throughout the hospital and NGPG offices.
+The "Think About It" Campaign is working with a broad range of organizations to further educate and create programs to help eradicate prescription drug abuse across our state.
+NGMC's ED medical director, a board member, physicians and other ED staff are heavily involved in these efforts.
+In the past, we have hosted speakers about the topic and made donations to the campaign; we currently have educational posters and brochures throughout the hospital and NGPG offices and have plans to include educational pamphlets in Employee Pharmacy bags.